konan009/konan009/README.md

 ### Hello there 👋
 - 💬 I upload some of my codes here.
-I will make some time uploading some of time updating and sharing some of my program publicly.
 Please don't forget to star some of the repository if you find it useful :)
-- 🔭 I’m currently a Graduate student in Computer Science in Ateneo de Manila
+- 🔭 I’m currently a Graduate student in Computer Science in Ateneo de Manila 🦅
 - 👨🏻‍💻 Pronouns: He/Him
 - 📫 How to reach me: ugaddanmeljohn@gmail.com
 <!--